Prepare for your BAFE Fire Detection and Fire Alarm Systems Scheme assessment

 • Nominated lead individual(s) required for each module (design, installation, commissioning, and maintenance).

-• Appropriate skills, knowledge, experience and behaviours factored in according to the BSI Flex 8670 – the criteria for building safety in competence frameworks recommendations.
+• Appropriate skills, knowledge, experience and behaviours factored in according to the BS 8670-1:2024 Competence frameworks for building safety.
+Core criteria - code of practice Appropriate skills, knowledge, experience and behaviours factored in according to the BSI Flex 8670 – the criteria for building safety in competence frameworks recommendations.

 • Competence of individuals has been made more explicit – it requires a BS 5839-1 Level 3 qualification or higher for any individual nominated into a lead role.